-The College can once again be proud of the achievements of the students of the College, who have performed extremely well in the 2009 Higher School Certificate Examinations.
-Twenty seven percent of students received an ATAR over 90 which is an excellent outcome, with 90% of students offered University places for 2010.
-The Dux of the College received the outstanding ATAR of 99.85.
-Seventy percent of the 2009 subjects improved on achieving results above the State Variation from 2008.
+The College is once again proud of the Higher School Certificate achievements of the students, who have performed exceptionally well.
+Ninety percent of students were offered University places for 2011, while the Dux of the College received the outstanding ATAR of 99.5.
+Sixty-five percent of the 2010 subjects achieved results above the State Variation, while there was a staggering 92 Band 6's attained, a significant 10% increase from 2009.